 One of the basic ways of improving your golf game is to get fitted for golf clubs and balls.
 Technology has played a great role in changing the designs of golf clubs and golf balls.
 Thus, it is becoming a lot easier to get great driving irons and balls which can suit your playing style and level.
 As a quick guide, beginners and older golfers usually have slower clubhead speeds.
 If you belong to these categories, there are golf clubs and balls that can help achieve more distance with low swing power have been developed for these types of players, thanks to new golf technology.
 If you are a seasoned player, there is a wide variety of options when it comes to clubs and balls.
 It is recommended that you talk to a golf professional to get fitted for clubs and balls that best suit your game.

 It’s not just the clubs and balls that you should pay attention to.
 Also, pay attention to having the right fit for your gloves and shoes.
-Bring a golf bag that is durable, water-resistant and has several compartments for carrying balls, tees and spare club heads.
+Bring a golf bag that is durable such as extra light golf bag, water-resistant and has several compartments for carrying balls, tees and spare club heads.

 2. Practice your Swings at Home